 All owners were more concerned about the health and livelihood of their eye care team than about their businesses.

-Business owners are often portrayed as a heartless capitalist whose only concern is the bottom line.
-Time after time through this crisis, we saw practice owners refuse to trigger layoffs, spend sleepless nights worried about their team’s financial situations, and genuine concern over “losing people” to this.
+Business owners are often portrayed as heartless capitalists whose only concern is the bottom line.
+Time after time through this crisis, we saw practice owners refuse to trigger layoffs, spend sleepless nights worried about their team’s financial situations, and genuine concern over “losing people” to this crisis.

 Practice owners feel a special responsibility to the patients that they serve.

-It is easy to say that private practice owners and teams are obsessed with a profit motive.
-Easy to say that money is the driving force behind outstanding care and service.
-This crisis showed first hand that each practice has a genuine “heart of care” for their patients.
-As members of the community, the eye care team knows the challenges and concerns that their market faces.
+It is easy to say that private practice owners and teams are obsessed with a profit motive, or that money is the driving force behind outstanding care and service.
+This crisis showed first-hand that each practice has a genuine “heart of care” for their patients.
+As members of the community, the eye care team knows the challenges and concerns that their markets face.
 They are the community.
 They are willing to go out on a limb for people.
 Almost all are willing to risk their health and welfare to take good care of people.

 The community values its local businesses.

-We are often asked “how does this affect the future of private eye care practice?”
+We are often asked, “How does the COVID-19 crisis affect the future of private eye care practice?”
 It is easy to see in the behavior and sentiments during this crisis that people value and support their local small businesses.
 Perhaps it is in our DNA to support our neighbors.
 The bottom line is that we believe private ECPs will emerge even stronger from this.
 Relationship and community have always been PECP’s strength.